sknop/confluent-ldap-check/README.md

 You probably do not want to hardcode the location in your inventory file, but you need to provide the location of a local copy.
 Rather than having to copy the inventory file and replace the entries, just add the location to your replacement file.

+This code was tested with the model answers from https://github.com/sknop/bootcamp-terraform and the docker-compose configuration provided here.

+Happy hacking!

+(C) Sven Erik Knop